Customer Acquisition Cost for Apps in 2025: What’s Normal, What’s Changing, What Actually Works

 How do we lower customer acquisition costs for apps?

-In this section, I’ll share Vello’s inspiring app success story and unique ways of acquiring new users.
+I’ll share Vello’s inspiring app success story and unique ways of acquiring new users.
 Of course, the goal is to make users stay in your ecosystem and, hopefully, become brand ambassadors and evangelists.

 Developed by Appetiser, Vello effectively uses these strategies to reduce customer acquisition costs (CAC) and drive growth: